GoogleCloudDataproc/spark-bigquery-connector/README.md

 | Scala 2.12 | `com.google.cloud.spark:spark-bigquery-with-dependencies_2.12:0.32.2` |
 | Scala 2.11 | `com.google.cloud.spark:spark-bigquery-with-dependencies_2.11:0.29.0`              |

+### Specifying the  Spark BigQuery connector version in a Dataproc cluster

+Dataproc clusters created using image 2.1 and above, or batches using the Dataproc serverless service come with built-in Spark BigQuery connector.
+Using the standard `--jars` or `--packages` (or alternatively, the `spark.jars`/`spark.jars.packages` configuration) won't help in this case as the built-in connector takes precedence.

+To use another version than the built-in one, please do one of the following:

+* For Dataproc clusters, using image 2.1 and above, add the following flag on cluster creation `--metadata SPARK_BQ_CONNECTOR_VERSION=0.32.2`.
+* For Dataproc serverless batches, add the following property on batch creation: `--properties dataproc.sparkBqConnector.version=0.32.2`

 ## Hello World Example

 You can run a simple PySpark wordcount against the API without compilation by running